yeungda/tourist/README.markdown

 > `rake db:drop db:create db:migrate db:seed && rails s`

 You can try tourist out by running this command:
-> `tourist describe && tourist tour && tourist verify`
+> `tourist describe && tourist drive && tourist verify`

 ### Usage
 Ensure you are in your project's tourist directory and that you have added the tourist tem.